mcbosc/m2_api/README.md

 Simple clone the repo directly to your Magento root instalation to perfome the setup

+git clone [repo-url] [path/to/the/directory]
->git clone git@github.com:whatever .
+>git clone https://github.com/mcbosc/m2_api.git  /home/devops/dev-project

+app/
+├── code/
+│   ├── Orlando/

-after cloning, performe a setup:upgrade to install the new module call Orlando_WebApi
+After cloning, performe a setup:upgrade to install the new module call Orlando_WebApi

-if the instalation is succssesfull you will see in your config.php the new module you will have a new menu option, and a new table call orlando_webapi
+If the instalation is succssesfull you will see in your config.php the new module you will have a new menu option, and a new table call orlando_webapi

 ### Api Consumption (POSTMAN)